Robiquetia gracilistipes

-Robiquetia gracilistipes, commonly known as the large pouched orchid, is an epiphytic or lithophytic orchid from the family Orchidaceae that forms large, hanging, straggly clumps.
+Robiquetia gracilistipes, commonly known as large pouched orchid, is an epiphytic or lithophytic orchid from the family Orchidaceae that forms large, hanging, straggly clumps.
 It has long, thick, roots, a single stem, many thick, leathery leaves and up to forty cream-coloured, pale green or brownish flowers with red spots and a three-lobed labellum.
 It grows on trees and rocks in rainforest, usually in bright light.
 It is found in Malesia including New Guinea, the Solomon Islands and tropical North Queensland, Australia.

 Description

 Robiquetia gracilistipes is an epiphytic or lithophytic herb that forms large, straggly hanging clumps.
 It has thick roots and a pendulous stem, 30-150 cm long and about 6 mm thick.
 There are many thick, leathery leaves 15-25 cm long and 35-60 mm wide.
 Between ten and forty resupinate, cup-shaped, cream-coloured, pale green or brownish flowers with red spots are crowded on a pendulous flowering stem 15-30 cm long.
 The flowers are 9-11 mm long, 6-7 mm and are fragrant.
 The sepals and petals are fleshy, oblong to egg-shaped, 3-4 mm long and about 2.5 mm wide.
 The labellum is yellow, about 6 mm long and 4 mm wide with three lobes.
 The middle lobe is fleshy, about 2 mm long with a downturned spur about 4 mm long.
 Flowering occurs from March to May.